PanyiDong/InsurAutoML/README.md

 For neural network related support (recommended for `CUDA` supported devices), please use `pip install -r requirements_nn.txt`.
 The pipeline works without any neural network support with the loss of neural network support.
 If no CUDA device available, please use a non-`torch` environment as those neural network methods can take forever to finish.

 > NOTE: 1.
-For Windows, the installation of `rpy2` is not straightforward, so it may not actually useable, but it's in-built here in `requirements.txt`.
-If Windows user install through `setup.py`, it will not be included.
+The installation of `rpy2` is not straightforward, so it may not actually useable, but it's in-built here in `requirements.txt`.
+If user install through `setup.py`, it will not be included if R is not installed (through the environment variable `R_HOME`).

 ## Usage